Frustration tears pivoted into throat-tightening thankful tears in less than five blinks.

 “Here, this is good until midnight,” he said, “and we’re done for the day.
 That’ll get you anywhere.”

-In my palm he placed a small, rectangular ticket, a semi-translucent red with the London Underground symbol bordering the top.
+In my palm he placed a small, rectangular ticket, semi-translucent red with the London Underground symbol bordering the top.
 “15 JLY 16, 01DAY TRAVELCARD” was printed near the center.
 It wasn’t golden, but it was a ticket and it felt priceless.
 I was still about to cry, but for a whole different reason.

 The employee behind me unhelpfully muttered, “Yeah, that’ll work” while I thanked the couple.
 They insisted it was no problem — they were two blocks from their hotel anyway — and scoffed when I offered to pay them something for it.
-Maybe 15 “thank you”s poured from my mouth as I walked the three feet to the door, but it didn’t seem like enough.
+Fifteen “thank you”s poured from my mouth as I walked the three feet to the door, but it didn’t seem like enough.

 Before the Bus Fiasco of 2k16, as I’d started calling it, the day had been amazing; the end of it even more so.
 This couple owed me nothing, but seeing a vulnerable young woman alone in an unfamiliar country, they just helped.
 They didn’t know it was my first solo trip or that my ankle was about to give out or that it was another four miles to my bed.